hakha4/sensordata-reading/README.md

 Projekt idea : read different kind of sensordata from serial COM and broadcast in realtime over TCP port, save data for later use and plot data in realtime

-Use with an Arduino (or any microcontroller with serial port).
+Use with an Arduino ( pytest.ino compiled on an Arduino Nano ver.3 but any Arduino would be ok).

 Incoming data formatted to select different sensors :